aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     leadership),
   - solutions architects who specialize in service,
   - AWS Developer Tools developer advocates

-- **Update GitHub tracking issue** - List the primary use cases for the service and the constructs required to satisfy them.
-This is an iterative process, so the full set of use cases and constructs are not expected to be defined at the start of this stage.

-  - Defining the service's "getting started" scenario in CDK code is an ideal first use case to enable

 - **Author RFCs [optional]** - Request for comment documents are created for large / complex designs that require explanation and robust discussion.
 RFCs